TEACH AT i2 Camp

-i2 is a hands-on, project-based STEM summer day program designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
-The co-ed program has developed its program by partnering with some of the world’s leading scientific and academic institutions, including MIT, the United States Naval Academy, MathWorks and the NY Hall of Science.
+i2 Camp is a hands-on, project-based STEM summer day program designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
+The co-ed camp developed its program by partnering with some of the world’s leading scientific and academic institutions, including MIT, the United States Naval Academy, MathWorks and the NY Hall of Science.
 Each of these partners has created a series of one-week courses for i2 covering different STEM topics that are not typically found in traditional middle schools.

 i2 is looking for teachers to teach its exciting STEM curriculum to middle school children.
 The program is comprised of a variety of activities, including building robots and kinetic sculptures, extracting DNA, solving forensic crimes, and 3D printing.
-Teachers will be trained by i2’s curriculum partners to understand the curriculum and the activities planned for each course.
+Teachers will be trained by i2’s curriculum partners to understand the content and the activities planned for each course.
 Courses focus on hands-on learning and are therefore limited to a maximum of 20 children, with up to three instructors in each course, including a lead teacher, an associate teacher and a high school student acting as a “near peer.”
 Lead teachers will be responsible for overseeing this team of instructors.

 - Lead Teachers– Must have previous K-12 school teaching experience and an interest in project-based learning.